 A normal bowel shows five alternating bright (echogenic) and dark (hypoechoic) layers, called the gut signature.

-- Echogenic Interface (lumen–mucosa interface)
+- Echogenic interface (lumen–mucosa interface)

 This is the bright line facing the lumen.
-It represents the interface between the bowel contents and the mucosa. - Hypoechoic Mucosa
+It represents the interface between the bowel contents and the mucosa. - Hypoechoic mucosa

 This is a thin, dark layer just beneath the luminal interface.
-It can thicken early in inflammatory conditions. - Echogenic Submucosa
+It can thicken early in inflammatory conditions. - Echogenic submucosa

 This is a bright, relatively thick layer.
-It becomes more prominent when there is edema or hemorrhage. - Hypoechoic Muscularis Propria
+It becomes more prominent when there is edema or hemorrhage. - Hypoechoic muscularis propria

 This is a dark layer responsible for bowel peristalsis.
-It can thicken in chronic inflammation or obstructive conditions. - Echogenic Serosa
+It can thicken in chronic inflammation or obstructive conditions. - Echogenic serosa

 This is the thin outer bright line.
 It represents the serosal surface of the bowel.